-A party aggrieved by a decision of the principal of a diocesan, regional, or parish Catholic school may appeal the decision to the superintendent if the aggrieved party believes that the decision has violated diocesan or school policy or procedures.
-This process is not intended for the resolution of conflicts of interest or for the resolution of grievances which result due to a prudential disagreement with the judgment, policy, or decision of the principal.
+A party aggrieved by a decision of the head of school of a diocesan, regional, or parish Catholic school may appeal the decision to the superintendent if the aggrieved party believes that the decision has violated diocesan or school policy or procedures.
+This process is not intended for the resolution of conflicts of interest or for the resolution of grievances which result due to a prudential disagreement with the judgment, policy, or decision of the head of school.
 This process likewise is not intended for the resolution of conflicts of personality or the daily problems which often arise among people and which must properly be resolved by them.

 The aggrieved party must first attempt to resolve the matter directly with the principal.
-In a parish school, if the matter is not resolved with the principal, the aggrieved party may contact the pastor to resolve the matter.
+In a parish school, if the matter is not resolved with the head of school, the aggrieved party may contact the pastor to resolve the matter.
 If unable to reach resolution, the aggrieved party of a parish, regional, or diocesan school may submit in writing to the superintendent a description of the issue and the diocesan or school policy or procedure alleged to have been violated.
 The decision of the superintendent is final.
 (Diocesan Policy Handbook)